Alessandro-Dodon/financial_crisis_09/README.md

 ### `Unzipped_data`
 - Folder containing all datasets (already unzipped) from the World Bank used in the analysis.
 Also available at https://databank.worldbank.org/home for more information.

+## User Guide

+Ensure R and Quarto are installed.
+The .qmd file can be rendered to HTML, and the .R file runs automatically by pressing "Run" sequentially in RStudio.
+Data must be placed in the Unzipped_data folder, included in this repository, in the same directory as the script.

+If any required packages are missing, simply remove the # at the start of the install.packages() lines in the scripts to install them.
+Note that the chromote package supports rendering in headless browsers like Chrome but is not limited to it.